Ian-Kiprotich/Ian-Kiprotich/README.md

 - 👀 I’m interested and always learning Programming, AI/ML and Data Science to creating viable solutions in real world today.
-- 🌱 I’m done with my undergraduate in Bachelor of Science in Information Technology at Kabarak University.
+- 🌱 I’m done with my undergraduate in Bachelor of Science in Information Technology at Kabarak University
 - Major in Artificial Intelligence, Machine Learning and Web Development
 - 💞️ I’m looking to collaborate with startups and even the Big Tech Companies like Microsoft, Google,IBM among others.
 - 📫 How to reach me either or my email iankiprotich009@gmail.com or Contact 0727298055 or 0758499766.